Dylan George

-Dylan George (born 27 June 1998) is a Dutch professional football player who plays as a winger.
+Dylan George (born 27 June 1998) is a Dutch footballer who plays as a winger for ADO '20.

 Club career

 George is a youth exponent from FC Twente.
 He made his Eredivisie debut at 4 March 2017 against Willem II in a 2–1 home win.

 In 2021 he moved to Bulgaria where he took part in a trial with Levski Sofia, but later signed with the Second League team Spartak Varna.
 Since returning from injury, he made his debut for Spartak II on 24 October 2021 in the Third league match against Svetkavitsa Targovishte scoring a goal.
 In January 2022 he was released from the club.